Bkellz28/NetDesign/Phase5/ReadMe.txt

    |
 6. | Type image name with the file type and press enter.
    |
-7. | To change the error modes or the timeout timer, find line 16 on UDP.Sender that says 'Sender = RDT3(sndrName, sndrPort, 5, 4, 1)'
+7. | There are a number of things to change for this program in the line that can be found on line 17 on UDP.Sender that says 'Sender = RDT3(sndrName, sndrPort, 10, 0.03, 1, 1)'
      # 1ST & 2ND INPUTS: receiver name and port
+     # 3RD INPUT: go-back-n frame size
-     # 3RD INPUT: optional, message receive timeout number in seconds (mostly used for sender)
+     # 4TH INPUT: message receive timeout number in seconds (mostly used for sender)
-     # 4TH INPUT: optional, error simulation mode (1 is no errors and the default, 2-5 remaining options)
+     # 5TH INPUT: optional, error simulation mode (1 is no errors and the default, 2-5 remaining options)
-     # 5TH INPUT: optional, debug mode (0 is very few feedback print messages and the default, 1 prints much more info to terminal)
+     # 6TH INPUT: optional, debug mode (0 is very few feedback print messages and the default, 1 prints much more info to terminal)